The Science of Skin Resilience

 What is skin resilience?

 Skin resilience is the measurable capacity of skin to maintain biological balance through stress, environmental change, seasonal shifts, and hormonal variation - and to return to baseline quickly when disrupted.
-It is not a cosmetic quality or a visual outcome.
-It is a functional state, determined by barrier integrity, inflammatory regulation, and nervous system signalling working in coordination.
+It is a functional state, determined by barrier integrity, reactivity regulation, and nervous system signalling working in coordination.
 Resilient skin tolerates more, reacts to less, and recovers faster.

 What causes reactive and sensitive skin?

-Reactive skin is almost always the result of three interacting systems operating under strain simultaneously: a structurally compromised skin barrier, sensitised cutaneous nerve endings, and a chronically elevated inflammatory baseline.
-These rarely operate in isolation - they reinforce each other.
-A compromised barrier allows more irritants to reach sensitised nerve tissue; elevated inflammation lowers the activation threshold of those nerves; nerve-driven inflammatory signalling further depletes barrier lipids.
-Understanding which of these is primary in a given case changes how care should be structured.
+Reactive skin is almost always the result of three interacting systems: a structurally compromised skin barrier, sensitised cutaneous nerve endings, and a chronically elevated reactivity baseline.
+These reinforce each other.
+A compromised barrier allows more irritants to reach sensitised nerve tissue; elevated reactivity lowers nerve activation thresholds; nerve-driven signalling further depletes barrier lipids.

 What is neurogenic inflammation and how does it affect skin?

-Neurogenic inflammation is redness, stinging, heat, and flushing driven by nerve signalling rather than direct surface contact with an irritant.
-It occurs when cutaneous sensory nerve endings become sensitised - typically through sustained physiological stress, elevated cortisol, or repeated inflammatory events - and begin responding to stimuli that would not previously have triggered a reaction.
-It explains why reactive skin can sting during stressful periods even when nothing in the routine has changed, and why barrier repair alone is sometimes insufficient to resolve persistent reactivity.
-Addressing neurogenic inflammation requires formulations that work at the level of nerve signalling - a category known as neurocosmetics.
+Neurogenic inflammation is redness, stinging, heat, and flushing driven by nerve signalling rather than direct contact with an irritant.
+It occurs when cutaneous sensory nerve endings become sensitised through sustained stress, elevated cortisol, or repeated irritation events.
+It explains why reactive skin can sting during stressful periods even when nothing in the routine has changed, and why barrier repair alone is sometimes insufficient.

 Can stress cause skin sensitivity and reactivity?